Something threatens our way of life.

 Our way of life.

-You can move better, eat better and rest better, but if the life support systems of the natural world aren’t healthy, I argue that you can’t be healthy either.
+You can move better, eat better and rest better, but if the life support systems of the natural world aren’t healthy, you can’t be healthy either.

 The typical western perspective is that human health and the environment are separate.